networkinstitutevu/CFH-code-for-humanity/README.md

 # Code-for-Humanity
-_--under construction_

 ### Motivation
-Code-for-humanity is a humanitarian initiative, powered by the Network Institute, at Vrije Universiteit Amsterdam.
+Code-for-humanity is a humanitarian initiative, powered by the [Network Institute](https://networkinstitute.org/), at Vrije Universiteit Amsterdam.
 We help humanitarian software-related projects to build, develop, and launch.

 ### What kind of projects do we contribute to?